Null pointer

-In computing, a null pointer or null reference is a value saved for indicating that the pointer or reference does not refer to a valid object.
+In computing, a null pointer (sometimes shortened to nullptr or null) or null reference is a value saved for indicating that the pointer or reference does not refer to a valid object.
 Programs routinely use null pointers to represent conditions such as the end of a list of unknown length or the failure to perform some action; this use of null pointers can be compared to nullable types and to the Nothing value in an option type.

 A null pointer should not be confused with an uninitialized pointer: a null pointer is guaranteed to compare unequal to any pointer that points to a valid object.
-However, depending on the language and implementation, an uninitialized pointer may not have any such guarantee.
+However, in general, most languages do not offer such guarantee for uninitialized pointers.
 It might compare equal to other, valid pointers; or it might compare equal to null pointers.
-It might do both at different times; or the comparison might be undefined behaviour.
+It might do both at different times; or the comparison might be undefined behavior.
+Also, in languages offering such support, the correct use depends on the individual experience of each developer and linter tools.
+Even when used properly, null pointers are semantically incomplete, since they do not offer the possibility to express the difference between "not applicable", "not known", and "future" values.

+Because a null pointer does not point to a meaningful object, an attempt to access the data stored at that (invalid) memory location may cause a run-time error or immediate program crash.
+This is the null pointer error, or null pointer exception.
+It is one of the most common types of software weaknesses, and Tony Hoare, who introduced the concept, has referred to it as a "billion dollar mistake".